 If you know Landjäger you know that this is the ultimate meat snack.
 Forget about beef jerky and salami sticks!
 But to make them is quite an adventure, nevertheless I want to show you how to make Landjäger from Scratch.
 The popular meat sticks from Germany, made out of a mix of pork and beef, are not that easy to get in the USA.
 There are only a few companies that make them from scratch, and some add ingredients that are not really the German style (like corn syrup).

 Here is an authentic German recipe for you and if you like, you can make Landjager at home.
 To be honest, it’s quite some work and needs some practice in sausage making.

-Landjäger cannot be imported from Germany, unfortunately.
-The good thing is you can get them from some online shops like from the German shop Lovegermanfood.com
+Unfortunately, Landjäger cannot be imported from Germany as it is not allowed per FDA.
+The good thing is you can get them from the shop Lovegermanfood.com

 Natural pork casings

 70% Pork Belly